sebilune/cat-terminal/README.md

 cp -f cat-config.toml ~/.config/starship.toml
 ```

 And you're all done, Congratulations!
-Refresh your shell and you should see the prompt interface known to man.
+Refresh your shell and you should see the best prompt interface known to man.
 Styled by yours truly.